J4NN0/league-of-legends-fight-tactics/README.md

 # Champion Data

-Each league of legends champion is described by a `.yml` as follows:
+Each League of Legends champion is described by a `.yml` as follows:
 ```yml
 id: Chogath
 name: Cho'Gath